umd-lhcb/docker-images/README.md

 compared to CERN's offical CERN CentOS 7 docker image.
 It has all runtime dependencies installed.
 This image should not be used by end user.

-In addition, the `dev` tag images have `neovim` and `YouCompleteMe` installed;
-these images provide a decent C/C++ develop environment for LHCb-specific packages.
+In addition, the `dev` tag images have `clion` installed; these images provide a decent C/C++ develop environment for LHCb-specific packages.